aws-samples/machine-learning-using-k8s/docs/mnist/inference/mxnet.md

 # Inference of MNIST using MXNet on Amazon EKS

-This document explains how to perform inference of MNIST model using [Apache MXNet Model Server](https://github.com/awslabs/mxnet-model-server) (MMS).
+This document explains how to perform inference of MNIST model using [Apache MXNet Model Server](https://github.com/awslabs/mxnet-model-server) (MMS) on Amazon EKS.
 MMS is a flexible and easy to use tool for serving deep learning models trained by MXNet.

-TODO: Convert these steps to use Amazon EKS. [#88](https://github.com/aws-samples/machine-learning-using-k8s/issues/88)

-## Pre-requisite (TODO)
+## Pre-requisite

 Create [EKS cluster using GPU](../../eks-gpu.md).